Getting around on Nias Island

 Because public transport does not cover all of Nias you need a vehicle.
 A car can easily be arranged from most places on Nias, especially popular hotels and guesthouses.
 Rental cars usually come with a driver, and there are several advantages to this.
 Local drivers know the area, speak the language and can safely navigate the local back country roads.
 If there is a problem, they will deal with it; you are not responsible for the vehicle in the same way as if you drive by yourself.
 It is not a problem to rent a car with a driver for several days, the additional cost of food and accommodation for the driver will be factored into the price.
 The cost is around IDR 700.000 per day; add 100.000 for an English speaking experienced driver.

 It is safe and convenient to rent a car with a local driver but it is also possible to drive by yourself.
+In Gunungsitoli you can contact Go Nias Tours to arrange a hire car.
 The main coastal roads can easily be navigated by anyone with a driving licence.
 But if you plan to explore the more remote areas, you should have experience in driving in rural Indonesia and speak a bit of the language.
 Many smaller roads are only suitable for four wheel drive vehicles and there are very few road signs on Nias.
 Think twice before driving a car on your own and if you do, drive very carefully!

 There are petrol stations in the main three towns, but fuel is also widely available in smaller villages, often sold in bottles from stalls along the road.